XENON1T/pax/README.rst

 or your OS's package management system.
 See the FAQ for more information.

-Though most of our dependencies are solved by using Anaconda, there is one dependency that often cannot be installed on olders machines.
+Though most of our dependencies are solved by using Anaconda, there is one dependency that often cannot be installed on older machines.
 You must separately install the `snappy compression library <https://code.google.com/p/snappy/>`_, which is C++ code that must be compiled and is used for raw data access.
 If you're using Ubuntu and have super user permissions, you could just install the libsnappy-dev package.